FutureMarkRwanda/BA_Notes/Networking/Switch_Security_Configuration_Notes.md

 switch1# copy running-config startup-config
 ```

-Scenario: A small office switch enforces a 9-character password policy, encrypts passwords, disables unused ports, and restricts fa0/1 to one device to prevent unauthorized connections.
+A small office switch enforces a 9-character password policy, encrypts passwords, disables unused ports, and restricts fa0/1 to one device to prevent unauthorized connections.

 ---